 What Happened to Brandon?

-Oh yes, what happened to Brandon?
+What happened to Brandon?
 He graduated from high school, went on to college and graduated in Film and Philosophy…with a University G.P.A. of 4.0.
 And to this day, he still practices the piano and listens to music.

 Music makes a difference.